Ratchet & Clank: Gameplay

 The Ratchet & Clank games feature a mix of platforming, action and role-playing gameplay elements presented in the third-person perspective, focused on the use of unique weapons and gadgets that Ratchet gains over the course of each game.
 Ratchet starts each game with his versatile Omniwrench for melee attacks, but new weapons are made available by completing missions or buying them through a weapon vendor.
 Most weapons have a limited amount of ammunition, requiring the player to use ammunition efficiently to avoid running out of firepower.
 Ammunition can be restocked from vendors or by breaking crates scattered about the levels.
 In most later games, weapons can be upgraded through both repeated use of the weapon and by purchasing weapon modifications.
 The weapons in each game can range from standard weapon archetypes such as machine guns or sniper rifles to unique weapons such as transformation guns and decoy launchers.
 Typically, the weapon set is a mixture of new weapons for the current title, and weapons returning from a previous title.
-In the case of Going Commando and Up Your Arsenal, the weapons returning from the previous game can either be purchased or the save file from the previous game can be used to obtain them for free and/or a reduced price.
+In the case of Going Commando (2003) and Up Your Arsenal (2004), the weapons returning from the previous game can either be purchased or the save file from the previous game can be used to obtain them for free and/or a reduced price.

 In addition to weapons, Ratchet gains many gadgets with varying uses.
-Some gadgets are necessary to travel about some levels, such as "Grind Boots" that allow Ratchet to grind on rails, or a "Swingshot" (portable, reusable grappling hook) that allows him to grapple a target and swing across gaps.
+Some gadgets are necessary to traverse some stages of levels, such as the "Grind Boots" that allow Ratchet to grind on rails, or a "Swingshot" (portable, reusable grappling hook) that allows him to grapple a target and swing across gaps.
 Other gadgets can be used in combat as a means to distract foes, and others are needed to unlock certain doors and thus continue missions; in these cases, the player typically must solve a puzzle minigame in order to successfully use the gadget and unlock the door.